esimov/pigo/wasm/README.md

-## WASM (Webassembly) support
+## WASM (Webassembly) integration

-**Important note: in order to run the Webassembly demo at least Go 1.13 is required!**
+**Important notice: in order to run the Webassembly demo at least Go 1.13 is required!**

 Starting from **v1.4.0** Pigo has been ported to Webassembly 🎉.
-This gives it a huge gain in terms of real time performance.
+This proves the library real time performance capabilities.

-This means that for the realtime webcam based face detection it's not needed anymore to run the library in a Python environment as a shared library.
+This also means that it's not needed anymore to run the library in a Python environment as a shared library for real time face detection.
 For more details check the project description from the [Readme](https://github.com/esimov/pigo/blob/master/README.md#real-time-face-detection) file and also read this [blog post](https://esimov.com/2019/11/pupilseyes-localization-in-the-pigo-face-detection-library) for a more detailed explanation.

 ## How to run it?